 What is Ovulation (From Menstrual period to ovulation)

 Once your menstrual cycle begins, your estrogen levels are low.
 Your hypothalamus (which maintains your hormone levels) sends out a signal to your pituitary gland which then sends out the follicle stimulating hormone (FSH).
 The FSH triggers some of your follicles to develop into mature eggs.
 One of these will develop into the dominant follicle, which will release a mature egg and the others will disintegrate.

-Another hormone is produced called estrogen as the follicles mature The increased levels of estrogen will tell the hypothalamus and pituitary gland that there is a mature egg.
+Another hormone is produced called oestrogen as the follicles mature The increased levels of oestrogen will tell the hypothalamus and pituitary gland that there is a mature egg.
 A luteinizing hormone (LH) is then released, known as your LH surge.
-The LH surge causes the egg to break through the ovary wall within 24-36 hours and begin its journey down the fallopian tube for fertilization.
+The LH surge causes the egg to break through the ovary wall within 24-36 hours and begin its journey down the fallopian tube for fertilisation.

-You can start looking for early pregnancy symptoms a week after fertilization.
-If fertilization does not take place the egg dissolves after 24 hours.
+You can start looking for early pregnancy symptoms a week after fertilisation.
+If fertilisation does not take place the egg dissolves after 24 hours.
 At this time your hormone levels will lower and your uterine lining will begin to shed about 12-16 days from ovulation.
 This is menstruation (menstrual period) and brings you back to day 1 of your cycle.
 The journey then begins again.

 The ovulation period is one of the most important things a woman should understand about her body, since it is the determining factor in getting pregnant and preventing pregnancy.
 Often there is confusion about understanding this whole process.